Chondria/SiB/docs/working-with-hooks.md

 ### Environment and project setup

-To follow along with this tutorial, ensure that you have the Rust toolchain installed.
+To follow this tutorial, ensure you have the Rust toolchain installed.

 - Visit the [substrate official documentation](https://docs.substrate.io/install/) page for the installation processes.